amanvars/finderBuddy_ZHCET_WARRIORS_RGH/README.md

 All the necessary api s are in the API folder.Also Django should be present in the system.
 Download all apis and put it in "C:\Python27\Lib\site-packages"

-and download p_bot folder and use it.
+and download p_bot folder and use it by invoking python manage.py runserver